hqin-2020/macro_finance/heterogenous_agents_with_frictions_FDM/Readme.md

 # Heterogenous Agents Model with Frictions

-The subfolder solves two-dimensional heterogenous-agent production economies in sections 5.3.1, 5.3.2, 5.3.3.
+The subfolder solves two-dimensional heterogenous-agent production economies in sections 5.3.4 using Finite Difference

 ### Scripts Overview